bparanj/crystal/security/patching.md

 By using these methods, you can effectively identify the transitive library dependencies in your Rails project.
 Understanding the complete dependency tree is important for managing your project's dependencies, identifying potential conflicts, and keeping your project up to date with the latest gem versions.

 To find the transitive library dependencies in a Rails project, you primarily use the `Gemfile.lock` file.
-The `Gemfile.lock` file provides a detailed snapshot of all the gems installed, including both direct and transitive dependencies.
+The `Gemfile.lock` file provides a detailed snapshot of all the gems installed,  both direct and transitive dependencies.
 Here are the steps to identify these dependencies:

 ### 1. Inspect the `Gemfile.lock` File